Que Sera, Sera (Whatever Will Be, Will Be): Other notable versions

 In the decades since the song's original release, "Que Sera, Sera" has been covered by dozens of artists.
 A 1969 cover sung by Mary Hopkin and produced by Paul McCartney reached number 77 on the Billboard Hot 100, and number 7 on the Adult Contemporary chart.

+The song was covered in 1973 by Sly And The Family Stone on their acclaimed album, Fresh, one of very few cover songs within the band's recorded catalog.

-A live version by Shakin' Stevens was featured on The Shakin' Stevens EP which reached No. 2 in the UK Charts in 1982.
+A live version by Shakin' Stevens was featured on The Shakin' Stevens EP, which reached No. 2 in the UK Charts in 1982.
 The studio version of the song is featured on his album Give Me Your Heart Tonight from the same year.

 In 1989, a comedy version recorded by "Terence" (John Creedon) in aid of the RTÉ People in Need Telethon reached number 2 in the Irish Singles Chart.

 As a result of the song's immediate popularity following the release of The Man Who Knew Too Much, versions were soon written in other languages.
-An early example was a Dutch version by Jo Leemans which reached the Belgian charts in December 1956.
+An early example was a Dutch version by Jo Leemans, which reached the Belgian charts in December 1956.
 Versions of the song have also been recorded in Danish, French, Mandarin, Spanish, Japanese, and Swedish, among other languages.
 These in turn have led some non-English speakers to adopt the saying "que sera, sera".

-In 1964, a young (~29) Nana Mouskouri performed a German version (Was sein soll, wird sein, though the "Spanish" phrase is also included), as part of a longer TV show nominally about the Oscars.
+In 1964, a young (≈29) Nana Mouskouri performed a German version ("Was sein soll, wird sein", though the "Spanish" phrase is also included), as part of a longer TV show nominally about the Oscars.

 In 1965, Swedish rock band Lenne and the Lee Kings recorded the song.
 Upon release as a single during the summer of that year, record label Gazell coupled it with the Titus Turner song "Sticks and Stones" on the B-side.
 Although it failed to chart in native Sweden, it reached number 38 in Finland in August 1965.
 Both sides of the single were included on their 1966 album Stop The Music.

 In India, the song was first adapted in the Tamil-language film Aaravalli (1957).
 Later in 1965, the original version was sung by Bhanumathi in the Telugu-language film Thodu Needa, with minor changes in the lyrics.

 In other music

-Urban contemporary band Lisa Lisa and Cult Jam paid homage to the song is their second number one single, Lost in Emotion.
+Urban contemporary band Lisa Lisa and Cult Jam paid homage to the song in their second number-one single, "Lost in Emotion".
 The lyrics include the lines: